How to get funding for your small business idea in Nigeria

 The money is yours to disburse.
 And whether you make huge or little returns on investment, you do not have anyone to question you.

-Of course critics have always argued that your savings might not be able to fund your business in most cases but thing is, you don’t have to fund your entire business using your savings.
+Critics have always argued that your savings might not be able to fund your business in most cases but thing is, you don’t have to fund your entire business using your savings.
 That’s the truth.

 For this option to work effectively, you might have to save up for some time, depending on your current income or the nature of your business.
+And you will have to be very intentional about this.

 Considering that your family and friends already know you too well, it is always easy to convince them to support your idea, instead of approaching outsiders.